bibendi/twinkle/README.md

 The first step in creating our bot is to talk to the https://telegram.me/BotFather and get the token.
 Let’s create our bot using the command `/newbot`.
 Now we have to register for a username, note: it must end in bot, If our bot is named `TetrisBot` the username must be `tetrisbot`.

+In order to get the group chat id, do as follows:
+* Add the Telegram BOT to the group.
+* Get the list of updates for your BOT: `https://api.telegram.org/bot<YourBOTToken>/getUpdates`

 ### Development

 ```